 These included eight reports about severe adverse events (such as pneumonia, congestive heart failure, burns due to explosion of the product, possible infant death secondary to choking on an e-cigarette cartridge).
-Although there ist not necessarily a causal relationship between e-cigarette use and the reported symptoms, health concerns about electronic cigarettes are definitely justified.
-An alarming finding was the detection
+Although there ist not necessarily a causal relationship between e-cigarette use and the reported symptoms19, health concerns about electronic cigarettes are definitely justified.

-An alarming finding was the detection of diethylene glycol in the liquid of one product.
-This substance may lead to serious adverse health effects and even to death if swallowed.
+An alarming finding was the detection of diethylene glycol in the liquid of one product126.
+This substance may lead to serious adverse health effects and even to death if swallowed101.
 It may be harmful if liquid gets into the mouth due to technical flaws when puffing at the electronic cigarette.
 It is unknown whether the substance is dangerous on inhalation.